 The Company's primary customers are commercial multiplex exhibitors.
 Since 2016, the commercial exhibition industry has undergone significant consolidation, including AMC's acquisition of Carmike Cinemas and Odeon, which includes Nordic and Cineworld's acquisition of Regal.
 Exhibitor concentration has resulted in certain exhibitor chains constituting a material portion of the Company's network and revenue.
-For instance, although Wanda sold its controlling interest in AMC in 2021, it continues to be the Company's largest exhibitor customer, representing approximately 7% of the Company's total revenues in 2022.
-As of December 31, 2022, through the Company's partnership with Wanda, there were 375 IMAX Systems operational in Greater China and Wanda represented approximately 22% of the commercial network and 4% of the Company's backlog.
-The share of the Company's revenue that is generated by Wanda is expected to continue to grow as the number of Wanda theater systems currently in backlog are opened.
+For instance, Wanda is the Company's largest exhibitor customer, representing approximately 10% of the Company's total revenues in 2023.
+As of December 31, 2023, through the Company's partnership with Wanda, there were 376 IMAX Systems operational in Greater China and Wanda represented approximately 21% of the commercial network and 4% of the Company's backlog.
+The share of the Company's revenue that is generated by Wanda is expected to continue to grow as the number of IMAX Systems in backlog with Wanda are opened.
 No assurance can be given that significant customers such as Wanda will continue to purchase IMAX Systems and/or enter into joint revenue sharing arrangements with the Company and if so, whether contractual terms will be affected.
 If the Company does business with Wanda or other large exhibitor chains less frequently or on less favorable terms than currently, the Company's business, financial condition or results of operations may be adversely affected.
 In addition, an adverse economic impact on a significant customer's business operations could have a corresponding material adverse effect on the Company.

 The Company also receives revenues from studios releasing IMAX films.
 Hollywood studios have also experienced consolidation, as evidenced by the Walt Disney Company's acquisition of certain studio assets from Twenty First Century Fox in 2019.
-Studio consolidation could result in individual studios comprising a greater percentage of the Company's film slate and overall IMAX DMR revenue, and could expose the Company to the same risks described above in connection with exhibitor consolidation.
+Studio consolidation could result in individual studios comprising a greater percentage of the Company's film slate and overall IMAX Film Remastering revenue, and could expose the Company to the same risks described above in connection with exhibitor consolidation.

-Failure to respond adequately or in a timely fashion to changes and advancements in digital technology could negatively affect the Company's business.
+Failure to respond adequately or in a timely fashion to changes and advancements in technology could negatively affect the Company's business.

-In order to keep pace with changes and advancements in digital technology and in order to continue to provide an experience that is premium to and differentiated from conventional cinema experiences, the Company has made, and expects to continue to make, significant investments in digital technology in the form of research and development and the acquisition of third-party intellectual property and/or proprietary technology.
-A significant portion of the Company's recent research and development efforts have been focused on its laser-based projection systems, which began rolling out to the largest theaters in the IMAX network at the end of 2014.
-Since then, the Company has continued research and development aimed at creating more affordable laser-based solutions with various screen sizes for its commercial multiplex customers.
-Furthermore, in September 2022, the Company acquired SSIMWAVE, a leader in AI-driven video quality solutions for media and entertainment companies.
-With the acquisition of SSIMWAVE, the Company's conducting research and development in perceptual metrics including novel measurement and optimization techniques.
+In order to keep pace with changes and advancements in digital technology and in order to continue to provide an experience that is premium to and differentiated from conventional entertainment experiences, the Company has made, and expects to continue to make, significant investments in digital technology in the form of research and development and the acquisition of third-party intellectual property and/or proprietary technology.
+A significant portion of the Company's research and development efforts have been focused on its laser-based projection systems.
+The Company's recent research and development efforts have also focused on image enhancement technology, developing technologies and systems to help bring additional interactivity to its global IMAX network.
 The process of developing new technologies is inherently uncertain and subject to certain factors that are outside of the Company's control, including reliance on third-party partners and suppliers, and the Company can provide no assurance its investments will result in commercially viable advancements to the Company's existing products or in commercially successful new products, or that any such advancements or products will improve upon existing technology or will be developed within the timeframe expected.